mgmonzon/arduino/README.md

 # arduino
-Repository will have multiple source for different arduino projects.
+Repository will have multiple sources for different arduino projects.